 Surely in this experience economy we must be about the exchange of value.

-Isn’t it about opening relationships for mutual value exchange..?
+It is all about opening relationships for mutual value exchange.

 The customer’s experience is precious, and it begins at first contact.
 We need to start relationships, the way we want them to be, forever.